ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

 ---

 ##Extra Credit
 1. Add more Pokemon families.
-10 points per family - see: [Species Stats](https://thesilphroad.com/research)
+1 point per family - see: [Species Stats](https://thesilphroad.com/research)
 2. Add ASCII art images to your Pokemon classes and print them with the Pokedex.
 These can be stored as long Strings in your objects. examples: [Pokemon ASCII art](http://www.ascii-code.com/ascii-art/video-games/pokemon.php) (variable points)
 3. Rather than keeping the art directly in your Pokemon objects, make a HashMap with the Pokemon species as the key and the ASCII art string as the value.
 Store this as part of the PokeTree (hard coded to build when constructor is called) and access during printing. (variable points)